krivanpeter/riddle-me-this/README.md

 1. Firstly you will need to clone this repository by running the git clone <project's Github URL> command
 2. After you've that you'll need to make sure that you have npm installed
 3. After those dependencies have been installed you'll need to make sure that you have http-server installed.
-You can install this by running the following: npm install -g http-server # this also may require sudo on Mac/Linux
-4. Once http-server is installed run http-server -c-1
+4. After that you will need to modify the ,,app.secret_key" to any string
+5. Once these are done run the server
-5. The project will now run on localhost
+6. The project will now run on localhost

 ## Credits
 ### Content